Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Applications

 The corresponding magnifications of the images are the ratio between the angular size of the images and the original source

 One can check that this agrees with the magnification \eqref{eq:schmag} for images of the source at $\delta\eta$.

-In Fig. \ref{fig:shapeimage} we show the image locations of a star with twice size of our Sun and located at $r_\mas=100^{\prime\prime}r_\mad$ and $\delta\theta=\delta\phi=1^{\prime\prime}$.
-One can see that they do take the elliptic shape and we have checked that their eccencity and magnifications match exactly the values specified by Eqs. \eqref{eq:eres} and \eqref{eq:mures}.
+In Fig. \ref{fig:shapeimage} we show the image locations of a star with twice the size of our Sun and located at $r_\mas=100^{\prime\prime}r_\mad$ and $\delta\theta=\delta\phi=1^{\prime\prime}$.
+One can see that they do take the elliptic shape and we have checked that their eccentricity and magnifications match exactly the values specified by Eqs. \eqref{eq:eres} and \eqref{eq:mures}.